AhmetZamanis/KaggleStoreSales/ReportPart1.md

   analysis.

-- **Static covariates** are time-invariant covariates that may be used as predictors in global models (models trained on multiple Darts TS at once), if not used to split the time series into a multivariate series (one Darts TS with multiple components).
-They are stored together with the target series in Darts TS.
-In our case, the type or cluster of a store may be used as static covariates, but for part 1 of our analysis we are looking at national sales, so these aren’t applicable.
+- **Static covariates** are time-invariant covariates that may be used as predictors in global models (models trained on multiple time series at once).
+They are stored together with the target series in the Darts TS.
+In our case, the location, type or cluster of a store may be used as static covariates, but for part 1 of our analysis we are looking at national sales, so these aren’t applicable.

 ## Overview of hybrid modeling approach